 - In a car accident case, if the other driver’s insurance company wants you to sign paperwork that you don’t agree with (trucking companies are notorious for this).

 - If your injuries turn out to be worse than you and your doctor originally thought and you feel you weren’t at fault for their cause.

 - If your insurance company seems to be downplaying the extent of your injuries or offers you an unfair settlement.

-- If your injuries are the result of side effects experienced while taking drugs or using products which are known to be undergoing litigation (Levaquin, for example, as well as Just For Men, IVC filters, and other dangerous drugs and defective products currently under legal scrutiny)
+- If your injuries are the result of side effects experienced while taking drugs or using products which are known to be undergoing litigation (Just For Men, for example, IVC filters, and other dangerous drugs and defective products currently under legal scrutiny)

 In regards to the other questions posed above, lawyers do have attorney fees, of course, but oftentimes these fees—often referred to as contingency fees—won’t need to be paid upfront and can come out of the earnings of the case.
 In some situations, not having an attorney will cost you more in court fees in the long run since the plaintiff’s fees can often be waived.
 Most reputable attorneys will at least give you a free consultation at the outset.